What are my rights to be protected against housing discrimination?

-In addition to all of the above, the ICRA has additionally defines disability as to “conditions resulting from other contagious or infectious diseases.”
+In addition to all of the above, the ICRA additionally defines disability as “conditions resulting from other contagious or infectious diseases.”
 The condition of having COVID-19, an infectious disease, is therefore more clearly included as a disability under the ICRA.

 What about people who don't currently have COVID-19, but are considered "high risk" if they do contract it?

 In addition to COVID-19 being a disability in and of itself, many people may have conditions that would pre-dispose them to being "high risk" for more serious illness if they were to contract COVID-19.
 These disabilities, too, may create additional potential for protection under the FHA and ICRA.

 Some high risk categories, such as being over 60 years old, are not by themselves protected under either the FHA or ICRA.